Metrics

 metric A name for your metric String

-type The type of metric counter or gauge counter
+type The type of metric increment or observation increment

 value Metric value Number 1